d12frosted/elpa-mirror/gnu/tramp-readme.txt

 Installing Tramp via GNU ELPA
 *****************************

-Tramp stands for “Transparent Remote (file) Access, Multiple Protocol”.
+Tramp stands for "Transparent Remote (file) Access, Multiple Protocol".
 This package provides remote file editing, similar to Ange-FTP.

 The difference is that Ange-FTP uses FTP to transfer files between the